-When an acquirer acquires beneficial ownership of, or control or direction over, 10 per cent or more of a class of voting or equity securities of a public company, the acquirer becomes an 'insider' of the public company for purposes of Canadian securities laws.
-Upon crossing the 10 per cent threshold, the acquirer must (i) comply with Canada's 'early warning' regime by promptly issuing and filing a news release (announcing its holdings in the public company, the purpose for which the securities were acquired and any future intentions to acquire additional securities of the public company) and, within two business days, filing an early warning report with the Canadian securities regulators in respect of the foregoing, and (ii) file an insider report on Canada's System for Electronic Disclosure by Insiders (SEDI) publicly reporting the acquirer's beneficial ownership of, or control or direction over, voting or equity securities of such public company.
-Under the early warning regime, the acquirer must promptly file further news releases and early warning reports upon (i) the acquisition or disposition of each additional 2 per cent or more of the outstanding class of voting or equity securities of such public company, (ii) the holdings of the insider decreasing below 10 per cent of the outstanding class of voting or equity securities of such public company, or (iii) a change in a material fact contained in the most recently filed early warning report in respect of such public company.
-In addition, while an insider of the public company, the acquirer must, from time to time, report on SEDI any changes in its holdings of the class of voting or equity securities of such public company.
-Also, it should be noted that where the public company is the target of a takeover bid, the reporting threshold under Canada's early warning regime decreases to 5 per cent.
+When an acquirer acquires beneficial ownership of, or control or direction over, 10 per cent or more of a class of voting or equity securities of a public company, the acquirer becomes an insider of the public company for purposes of Canadian securities laws.
+Upon crossing the 10 per cent threshold, the acquirer must:

+- comply with Canada's early warning regime by promptly issuing and filing a news release (announcing its holdings in the public company, the purpose for which the securities were acquired and any future intentions to acquire additional securities of the public company) and, within two business days, filing an early warning report with the Canadian securities regulators in respect of the foregoing; - honour a moratorium on additional purchases of securities until one day following the filing of the early warning report; and - file an insider report on Canada's System for Electronic Disclosure by Insiders (SEDI) publicly reporting the acquirer's beneficial ownership of, or control or direction over, voting or equity securities of such public company.

+Under the early warning regime, the acquirer must promptly file further news releases and early warning reports upon:

+- the acquisition or disposition of each additional 2 per cent or more of the outstanding class of voting or equity securities of such public company; - the holdings of the insider decreasing below 10 per cent of the outstanding class of voting or equity securities of such public company; or - a change in a material fact contained in the most recently filed early warning report in respect of such public company.

+In addition, while an insider of the public company, the acquirer must, from time to time, report on SEDI any changes in its holdings of the class of voting or equity securities of the public company.
+Also, where the public company is the target of a takeover bid, the reporting threshold under Canada's early warning regime decreases to 5 per cent.

+DIRECTORS' AND SHAREHOLDERS' DUTIES AND RIGHTS

-7 Duties of directors and controlling shareholders
+Duties of directors and controlling shareholders